Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 apt install git && apt install gh

-9. Authentication to GitHub via VM.
+9. Authentication on GitHub via VM.

 Enter the command: